The two most critical points in the rowing stroke where technique can make a difference to raw power are:

 Backward stretcher pressure without the counter balance of force in the opposite direction against the pin results in the boat being driven backwards.

-Simply this would mean one has crashed their body into the front stops and stretcher before taking the stroke or starting the stroke (leg drive) without being in the water.
+Put simply this would mean one has crashed their body into the front stops and stretcher thus starting the stroke (leg drive) without being in the water.